 What is OKR?

-OKR (Objectives and Key Results) is a goal setting system used by Google and other companies.
-It is a simple approach to create alignment and engagement around measurable goals.
+OKR (Objectives and Key Results) is a goal system used by Google and others.
+It is a simple tool to create alignment and engagement around measurable goals.

 The big difference from traditional planning methods?
 OKRs are frequently set, tracked, and re-evaluated – usually quarterly.
 OKR is a simple, fast-cadence process that engages each team’s perspective and creativity.

-OKR exists to create alignment and to set the cadence for the organization.
+Creating alignment in the organization is one of the main OKR benefits.
 The goal is to ensure everyone is going in the same direction, with clear priorities, in a constant rhythm.

 OKR’s original concept came from Intel and spread to other Silicon Valley companies.
 Google adopted OKR in 1999, during its first year.
 It supported Google’s growth from 40 employees to more than 60,000 today.